 All the reviews online are great tools for you, whether buying or selling a home.
 What did the agents previous customers think of them?
 Check out the brokerage website, but also their Facebook page and Google to see if reviews are on there.
 Zillow.com carries lots of agent profiles with reviews also.

 At Select Realty we offer full service with everything you’d expect, but we don’t carry the same huge office expense burden of the ‘big box’ brokerages.
-So we pass the savings along to the seller – 4% total fees, no additional fees from our brokerage.
-The 4% is made up of a full 3% paid to the selling agent (why?) and 1% on the Select Realty side: 3% + 1% = 4% total.
+So we pass the savings along to the seller – max 4% total fees, no additional fees from our brokerage.
+The 4% is made up of a full 2% to 3% paid to the buyer’s agent side and 1% on the Select Realty listing side: 2% to 3% + 1% = 3% to 4% total.

 Check all the small print!

-First of all, just to clarify, the selling agent is the buyer’s agent.
-The listing agent is selling the home for the seller.
+First of all, just to clarify, the ‘selling agent’ is the buyer’s agent.
+The ‘listing agent’ is selling the home for the seller.
 This similar terminology often gets mixed up.
 But not to worry.
-The real estate commission for a home for sale will ultimately belong to the listing broker.
+The real estate commission for a home for sale will ultimately be paid to the listing broker.
 He/she will pay the selling agent’s broker the selling-side commission split.
 That broker in turn will pay the selling agent’s commission.
 So a 1% commission Realtor is really referring to the 1% that the listing broker will charge for the listing service, but excludes commissions that will be owed to the selling broker.
 We know – it’s confusing! – But we’re here to help, feel free to call or text us for clarification on any of your real estate questions (904)-717-2000.